StarRocks/starrocks/docs/using_starrocks/Materialized_view-single_table.md

 From v2.4 onwards, StarRocks provides asynchronous materialized views, which supports creation on multiple tables and more aggregation operators.
 For the usage of **asynchronous materialized views**, see [Asynchronous materialized view](../using_starrocks/Materialized_view.md).

-The following table compares the asynchronous materialized views (ASYNC MVs) in StarRocks v2.5, v2.4, and the synchronized materialized view (SYNC MV) in the perspective of features that they support:
+The following table compares the asynchronous materialized views (ASYNC MVs) in StarRocks v2.5, v2.4, and the synchronous materialized view (SYNC MV) in the perspective of features that they support:

 |                       | **Single-table aggregation** | **Multi-table join** | **Query rewrite** | **Refresh strategy** | **Base table** |
 | --------------------- | ---------------------------- | -------------------- | ----------------- | -------------------- | -------------- |